Best Crypto Cards in Israel (2026)

 Top 5 Crypto Cards in Israel

-Kolo's 5% BTC cashback with $0 annual fee and 0% FX provides the highest free return for stablecoin-funded spending.
-KAST at 2% with $0 annual fee and 0.5% FX is the simplest USDC-funded daily driver.
+Kolo at 2% BTC cashback with $0 annual fee and 0% FX is a simple free BTC cashback option for stablecoin-funded spending, though Israel's 25% CGT on BTC disposal narrows its net return.
+KAST at 1.5% USD cashback on the first $2,000/month with $0 annual fee and 0.5-1.75% FX is the simplest USDC-funded daily driver and avoids the BTC disposal chain entirely.

 Crypto.com Icy White (4%) earns its place through Ben Gurion lounge access: Israel's geography means every trip is international, and 20,000+ post-army gap-year travelers plus frequent business flyers to London, New York, and Berlin use TLV constantly.
 RedotPay Solana is the cheapest multi-chain USDC route for users who want simple stablecoin loading without taking on another rewards token.